LewisCM14/allotment/docs/docs/client_side.md

 !!! example "Repository Pattern"

     In order to separate API logic from UI, allowing for cleaner components, easier endpoint switching and the reduction of redundant calls.
-API logic is to be stored in its own separate service, within these services Axios is to be used to handle data retrieval from the server.
-React Query is to then be implemented when retrieving data through the service in order to cache queries.
+API logic is stored in its own separate service, within these services Axios is used to handle data retrieval from the server.
+React Query is then utilized when retrieving data through the service in order to cache queries.

 !!! example "Cache-Aside Pattern"

-    In order to provide offline capabilities within the application Workbox is to be used to cache API responses on top of React Query.
+    In order to provide offline capabilities within the application Workbox is used to cache API responses on top of React Query.
 Improving performance and allowing for a progressive web application.

 ---